linagora/twake-on-matrix/README.md

 ```

 # Special thanks
+* <a href="https://github.com/krille-chan/fluffychat">FluffyChat</a> is the original reposotory of this project.
+A huge thanks to the upstream repository for their vital contributions, not only for this project but also for [Matrix SDK in Dart](https://github.com/famedly/matrix-dart-sdk)

 * <a href="https://github.com/fabiyamada">Fabiyamada</a> is a graphics designer from Brasil and has made the fluffychat logo and the banner.
 Big thanks for her great designs.